Efimov three-body states on top of a Fermi sea

 We now turn to the experimental signatures of a many-body background on Efimov physics.
+The signature we will discuss is the loss peak observed at the threshold for three-body bound state formation from the three-atom continuum on the $a<0$ side of a Feshbach resonance.
+Our assumption will be that this peak is moved as the Fermi sea modifies the binding energy of the three-body state and thus the threshold value.
+A more precise way would be to include a (small) imaginary part in the three-body parameter or in the real-space three-body potential to simulate the loss \cite{braham2006,loss2013}.
+This can typically produce both a peak position and shape.
+However, here we focus only on the peak and assume that it follows the threshold as in the vacuum case.
+The question of what happens to the shape of the peak in the presence of a Fermi sea will be left for future studies.

 Presently, the experimentally most relevant system is the three-component $^{6}$Li gas where signatures of Efimov states have been observed by a number of groups in mixtures comprised of the three lowest atomic hyperfine states, conventionally labelled $|1\rangle$, $|2\rangle$ and $|3\rangle$ \cite{huckans2009,lompe2010,nakajima2011}.
-The variation of the scattering lengths $a_{ij}$ with an applied magnetic field exhibits three broad Feshbach resonances as shown in Fig.~\ref{6li}a.
-In Fig.~\ref{6li}b and c, we present results for a Fermi sea in hyperfine state $|2\rangle$.
+The variation of the scattering lengths $a_{ij}$ with an applied magnetic field exhibits three broad Feshbach resonances as shown in figure~\ref{6li}a.
+In figure~\ref{6li}b and c, we present results for a Fermi sea in hyperfine state $|2\rangle$.
 We predict a clear displacement of the magnetic field position at which the second Efimov trimer merges with the continuum, which becomes more pronounced as $k_{\rm{F}}$ increases.
 This state has been observed as a resonant three-body loss peak at densities $5\times 10^9$ atoms/cm$^{3}$ at a temperature of 30 nK \cite{williams2009} and used to determine the three-body parameter $k^*=6.9(2)\times 10^{-3}\,a_{0}^{-1}$ ($a_0=5.29\cdot 10^{-11}$ m).
-We use this value of $k^*$ in Fig.~\ref{6li}, which can be converted to a density through $k_{\rm{F}}/k^*=3\cdot 10^{-6} (n/\textrm{cm}^{-3})^{1/3}$.
-We estimate that the density used in Ref.~\cite{huckans2009} to be too low to see the effect of the Fermi sea (see Fig.~\ref{6li}c).
+We use this value of $k^*$ in figure~\ref{6li}, which can be converted to a density through $k_{\rm{F}}/k^*=3\cdot 10^{-6} (n/\textrm{cm}^{-3})^{1/3}$.
+Notice that the trimer state we consider is on the BCS side of the resonance and we expect particle-hole correlation effects to be small as discussed above.
+We estimate that the density used in Ref.~\cite{huckans2009} to be too low to see the effect of the Fermi sea (see figure~\ref{6li}c).
 Therefore the experiment provides a consistent estimation of $k^*$.
-While larger densities have been used \cite{otten2008,huckans2009,nakajima2011}, no results for the second trimer at large density have been reported.
+While larger densities have been used \cite{huckans2009,nakajima2011,otten2008}, no results for the second trimer at large density have been reported.